 After inclusion of the comments received as a result of disclosure of the RAP and after approval thereof by the Project Coordinator, the RAP shall be officially sent to the WB for review and confirmation on the compliance with ESS5 and other applicable policies/procedures.

-Once the World Bank confirms the acceptability of the quality of each RAP, it shall be disclosed on the WB website, published as a final RAP on the CEP/ PIG website and re-shared with all stakeholders.
+Once the World Bank confirms the acceptability of the quality of each RAP, it shall be disclosed on the WB website, published as a final RAP on the CEP/ IG website and re-shared with all stakeholders.
 Private information about PAPs shall not be made publicly available.

 No changes shall be made to the compensation entitlement matrix, eligibility criteria, compensation rates, or provisions for assistance without the prior World Bank's consent.